romz-pl/yumbo/doc/post-11/text.md

-# Open source linear programming solvers
+# Open Source Linear Programming Solvers

 For my projects dedicated to solving optimisation problems, I use the **HiGHS** solver.
 It is the open source serial and parallel solver for large sparse linear programming (LP), mixed integer programming (MIP), and quadratic programming (QP) models.
 The solver is written in C++ and integrates seamlessly with AMPL.
 HiGHS is freely available under the MIT licence and can be downloaded from GitHub https://highs.dev/